-We did not audit the financial statements of certain investee companies under the equity method and Note 13 (b) "Information on investees of the consolidated financial statements".
+We did not audit the financial statements of investee companies under the equity method and certain information of Note 13 (b) "Information on investees of the consolidated financial statements".
 Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for these investee companies, is based solely on the reports of other auditors.
-The investments in the investee companies constituted 3.63% and 3.64% of the consolidated total assets, as of December 31, 2019 and 2018, respectively.
-For the years then ended, the recognized shares of profit of associates accounted for using the equity method of these investee companies constituted 1.26% and 2.10% of the consolidated total profit before tax, respectively.
+The investments in the investee companies constituted 3.14% and 3.63% of the consolidated total assets, as of December 31, 2020 and 2019, respectively.
+For the years then ended, the recognized shares of profit of associates accounted for using the equity method of these investee companies constituted 1.01% and 1.26% of the consolidated total profit before tax, respectively.

-United Integrated Services Co., Ltd. has additionally prepared its parent-company-only financial statements as of and for the years ended December 31, 2019 and 2018, on which we have issued an unmodified opinion with the Emphasis of Matter or Other Matter paragraph.
+United Integrated Services Co., Ltd. has additionally prepared its parent-company-only financial statements as of and for the years ended December 31, 2020 and 2019, on which we have issued an unmodified opinion with the Emphasis of Matter or Other Matter paragraph.